RCoby/pandas-challenge/README.md

 ## pandas-challenge

-## Analysis of local government area school performance.
+## Performance analysis of Schools in the local government area

-Using Pandas and Jupyter notebook this code is used to provide informative data to the school board and mayor to assist in the strategic decisions for school budgets and priorities.
+Using Pandas and Jupyter this code provides informative data to school board and mayor to assist in strategic decisions for school budgets and priorities.

 -----